rtmacaibay/memory-allocator/README.md

 ## Visualization

-Memory State when we run Robert's Project 2:
+Memory State when we run Robert's Project 2 (the first prompt):

 ```bash
 -- Current Memory State --